 The student is responsible for completing all program requirements.
 A Form 73 (Intent to Graduate) must be completed one semester prior to the semester in which the student expects to graduate.
-The Faculty Lead/Director/Dean and the VP of Academic Affairs must approve the petition.
+Requirements must be approved by a director, dean, and the VP of Academic Affairs.
 Graduation requirements include successful completion of all required courses in general education with a cumulative grade point average of 2.0, and students must have a letter grade of "C" or better in all paramedic courses.